tbakie/TBEwebsite/README.md

 - What is Hugo?

 ## 11/06 Weekly plan:
--  What is Markdown, and what are its most commonly used features?
+-  What is Markdowns, and what are its most commonly used features?
 -  How To Deploy Website In Github?
 -  How do I iteratively develop my website?